Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - The Hawkeyes have covered the spread once this year when underdogs by 2.5 points or more (in three chances).

-- Iowa has hit the over in 46.2% of its opportunities this season (six times over 13 games with a set point total).
+- Iowa's games this year have hit the over on six of 13 set point totals (46.2%).

-- The Hawkeyes rack up 23.9 points per game, comparable to the 22.1 the Wildcats surrender.
+- The Hawkeyes put up 23.9 points per game, comparable to the 22.1 the Wildcats allow.

-- When Iowa scores more than 22.1 points, it is 7-2 against the spread and 9-0 overall.

-- Iowa is 3-1 against the spread and 4-0 overall when the team picks up over 337.1 yards.
+- Iowa is 3-1 against the spread and 4-0 overall when the team amasses more than 337.1 yards.

-- The Hawkeyes have turned the ball over seven more times (16 total) than the Wildcats have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.